ScionResearch/genomesizeR/paper/paper.md

 \end{equation}
 where $\alpha_0$ is the overall mean, $\alpha_{genus_{g[i]}}$ and $\alpha_{family_{f[i]}}$ are random effect of genus and family for genus $g[i]$ and family $f[i]$ and $e_i$ is the residual error of observation $i$.

 The estimation process using the restricted maximum likelihood method (REML).
+Models with additional higher nested levels (order, class) were tested but led to convergence failure of the REML algorithm.
 A prediction interval is computed using the predictInterval function from the merTools package.

 As for the Bayesian method, the model was fitted at the species level.
 The base dataset for the model used a version of the NCBI database where all entries below the species level were iteratively averaged, starting from the smallest level, until one value was obtained per species.